-- (1) The primary Milling units; not inclusive of pre-mill/wedge-cut milling units; shall be capable of milling the existing pavement at a minimum width of not less than 12.5 feet and to the depth shown on the plans, specified in the contract or directed by the engineer.
-A smaller milling machine may be used to mill paved shoulders and miscellaneous areas to increase the recycle width. - (2) The units shall be equipped with automatic depth control, shall maintain constant cutting depth and width, uniform grade, and uniform slope.
+Milling units; not inclusive of pre-mill/wedge-cut milling units; shall be capable of milling the existing pavement full lane width to the depth shown on the plans, specified in the contract or directed by the engineer, in a single pass.

+The units shall be equipped with automatic depth control, shall maintain constant cutting depth and width, uniform grade, and uniform slope.

-- (3) For processes not incorporating additional screening, sizing, or crushing; the milling unit shall be capable of producing RAP sized as specified in B.1. - (4) Use of a heating device to soften the pavement is not permitted.
+For processes not incorporating additional screening, sizing, or crushing; the milling unit shall be capable of producing RAP sized as specified in B.1.

+Use of a heating device to soften the pavement is not permitted.